 - Completion of at least two semesters of U.S. post-secondary/university course work in English, including college composition and speech with grades of C or better.
 Courses must have been taken at a regionally-accredited college/university to be considered for clear admission.

-TOEFL/PTE Academic/IELTS exemptions not listed above may be considered on a case-by-case basis, such as assessment results from a US high school or college.
+TOEFL/PTE Academic/IELTS exemptions not listed above may be considered on a case-by-case basis.